|

 - 1969 - Jack Kent Cooke, owner of NHL's Los Angeles Kings, fines each player $100 for "NOT" arguing with the referee.

-- 1970 - Charles "Chub" Feeney becomes president of baseball's National League.
+- 1970 - Charles "Chub" Feeney replaces Warren Giles as president of American baseball's National League.
+Giles held the position for 18 years, and Feeney will hold it for the next 16.

 - 1974 - Lee MacPhail takes over as American League president, succeeding Joe Cronin.